NH Species List & photos

 renown Palermo Mine, New Hampshire is blessed with hundreds of other lesser known pegmatites, many rich

 with extensive suites of primary and secondary phosphate and lithium mineral species.
-The Conway
+(See

 Granites of the White Mountain pluton are host to miarolitic cavities that have yielded outstanding